MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/group-managed-service-accounts/manage/reference/user-rights-assignment/Add-workstations-to-domain.md

 1. Configure this setting so that only authorized members of the IT team are allowed to add computers to the domain.

 ### Location
-**Computer Configuration\\Windows Settings\\Security Settings\\User Rights Assignment\\**
+**Computer Configuration\Windows Settings\Security Settings\User Rights Assignment\\**

 ### Default values
-By default, this setting allows access for Authenticated Users on domain controllers, and it is not defined on stand\-alone servers.
+By default, this setting allows access for Authenticated Users on domain controllers, and it is not defined on stand-alone servers.

 The following table lists the actual and effective default policy values for the most recent supported versions of Windows.
 Default values are also listed on the policy’s property page.